 For export markets, however, distilleries often opt for slightly lower ABV levels for a number of reasons.
 Firstly, in many countries, consumers tend to favor smoother, less intense spirits, leading producers to bottle export batches at around 80 proof (40% ABV) or 86 proof (43% ABV).
 This adjustment helps ensure that the bourbon is well-received in markets where high-proof spirits might be less popular.

 Another key factor is the alcohol tax in foreign markets.
 Many countries have a higher alcohol tax rate than the United States, which has a significant impact on profitability.
 As a result, some distillers have opted to release lower proof expressions to export markets to cater to tax regulations.
-For example, in 2017, released, a limited edition 90 proof bourbon released exclusively to the Australian market.
+For example, in 2017, Wild Turkey released Master’s Keep 1894, a limited edition 90 proof bourbon released exclusively to the Australian market.
 Despite being Wild Turkey’s biggest export market, Australia has one of the highest alcohol tax rates in the world.
 Due to Australia’s high tax rate, Wild Turkey likely opted to release this Australian exclusive release at a lower proof compared to their staple 101 proof.

 Simply put, yes.
 While it's rare for a bourbon whiskey to be exclusively made for export markets - it does happen.
 There have been countless examples of this phenomenon over the years, particularly in Asian markets where the market appetite is for different degrees of proof and caters for specific styles.
 So which bourbons are export only?
 The best example of export only releases can be seen in Blanton's Black Label Single Barrel, Blanton's Takara Red Single Barrel and Blanton's Special Reserve Single Barrel Bourbons.
 All of these releases are inaccessible in US retail markets, and can only be found when re-imported into the US.